grimme-lab/xtb_docs/source/xtb_docking.rst

    Include ATM term for screening and optimization

 --stepr REAL
-   Radial step size
+   Radial step size (default = 2.5 Å)

 --stepa REAL
-   Angular step size
+   Angular step size (default = 45°)

 --maxgen INT
-   Number of cycles for genetic optimization
+   Number of cycles for genetic optimization (default = 10)

 --maxparent INT
-   Number of parents for genetic optimization
+   Number of parents for genetic optimization (default = 100)

 --nstack INT
-   Number of gridpoints in one direction of the stack search
+   Number of gridpoints in one direction of the stack search (default = 1000)

 --nfinal INT
-   Number of final optimizations
+   Number of final optimizations (default = 15)

 --ensemble
    Optimizes every structure with a negative xTB-IFF interaction energy and sorts out replicates to yield an NCI ensemble